PCJones/radarr-sonarr-german-dual-language/README.md

 This guide outlines how to configure Radarr and Sonarr to prefer German + English dual releases.

+# Very important note:
+# This is missing merging qualities.
+If you are unfamiliar with that please visit this guide again tomorrow.
+(last Updated: 2023-06-27)

 ## Table of Contents
 1. [Contributing](#contributing)
 2. [Important Note](#important-note)